Frequently asked questions about the Revitalising Newcastle program:

 Other mixed-use sites, such as the proposed University of Newcastle site (incorporating corridor lands adjoining Civic, as well as HDC-owned sites) and residential/commercial/retail sites along Hunter Street will require separate development approvals for any building to occur (following amendment to the LEP).

-What is currently on public exhibition through Newcastle City Council?
+What was on public exhibition through Newcastle City Council?

-A planning package, consisting of three documents, is on public exhibition through Newcastle City Council until 23 October.
-The three documents are:
+A planning package, consisting of three documents, was on public exhibition through Newcastle City Council until 23 October 2017.
+The three documents were:

 - The planning proposal (with attachments)– this document seeks to establish the land use zone and development standards (maximum height and floor space ratio) for the sites along the former rail corridor from Worth Place to Newcastle Station.